arrayJY/os/README.md

 cargo xrun
 ````

-It will run a user shell.
-You can run several user program with it.
+It will run a interactive shell.
+You can run several user programs with it.

 ## Work in Progress

-* [ ] Complete process management
+* [ ] Process concurrency
 * [ ] Process communication
 * [ ] File System